-The Customer Service number is (888) 209-7975
+BC Life's Customer Service number is (888) 209-7975

 Group Case Number.
 The Group Case Number for this Plan is: 175011

 Type of Plan.
 This Plan is a health and welfare plan that provides group medical care benefits.
 This Plan is one of the benefits offered under the University of California's employee health and welfare benefits program.